-Check out these 11 simple tips that will help you save water in every area in your home.
-We want to show you that you can obey your city’s water restrictions without harming your lifestyle.
+Check out Rakeman Plumbing’s 11 simple tips that will help you conserve water in every area in your home.
+We want to show you that you can obey your city’s water restrictions without harming your lifestyle!

-- Stop the Drip.
 Leaky faucets can damage your appliances, and they waste an enormous amount of water.
 One dripping faucet can use up to 20 gallons of water in a single day.
-Call a plumber to fix leaks before they ruin your pipes or damage your interior, and you’ll do a service to the environment as well.

 If the toilets in your home use larger amounts of water, think about investing in a new water saver toilet.